Culture of Liverpool: Music

 Nigel Olsson was a member of the Liverpool Merseybeat band The Big Three before joining Elton John as the drummer in the Elton John Band in 1970.

 Aynsley Dunbar, a member of Journey, was inducted into the Rock and Roll Hall of Fame and was ranked by Rolling Stone as the 27th greatest drummer of all time.

 Liverpool musician Gordon Stretton took Jazz culture to Argentina and is credited for bringing jazz culture to Latin America.

 Frankie Goes to Hollywood gained notoriety in the 1980s for their provocative music, raunchy visuals and unashamedly sexual themes, particularly with their hit song Relax, that challenged mainstream norms and became a cultural phenomenon, particularly with the LGBTQ+ community; their unvarnished depiction of life, including their sexuality, ushered in a brief era of mainstream acceptance of gay culture.
 The song is second on the List of best-selling singles of the 1980s in the United Kingdom.

 Elvis Costello produced and was backing vocalist alongside Dick Cuthell, trumpet musician with The Specials; their 1984 single Free Nelson Mandela had a role in the downfall of Apartheid, as it raised awareness of the issue and became an anthem of the anti-apartheid movement in South Africa.
 The Guardian referred to it as one of the most effective protest songs in history.

 American singer and entertainer Michael Jackson performed The final European show of his Bad World Tour in Liverpool at Aintree Racecourse to a crowd of 125,000 people – the largest show of the tour – it was also the largest concert ever performed by a solo artist in the United Kingdom at that time.

 Liverpool is also home to the UK's oldest-established orchestra, the Royal Liverpool Philharmonic Orchestra, headquartered in the Philharmonic Hall, and a youth orchestra.
 Sir Adrian Boult was brought up and his family connected in the Liverpool shipping and oil trade, and internationally renowned conductor Sir Simon Rattle also hails from Liverpool.
 Max Bruch was one of the most notable conductors of the RLPO and dedicated his composition Kol Nidre to the city's Jewish community.
 Sir Edward Elgar dedicated his famous Pomp and Circumstance March No.1 to the Liverpool Orchestral Society, and the piece had its first performance in the city in 1901.
 Among Liverpool's curiosities, the Austrian émigré Fritz Spiegl is notable for not only becoming a world expert on the etymology of Scouse, but for composing the music for Z-Cars, as well as the Radio 4 UK Theme.
 It hosted the Eurovision Song Contest 2023.

-The Yoko Ono Lennon Centre opened in Liverpool in 2022.
+The Yoko Ono Lennon Centre opened in Liverpool in 2022 including a world-class medium-size concert hall with space for a 70 piece orchestra (symphony/philharmonic size) and seating capacity for 400 people.